Thank you for reading our post, please rate this article at the end.

 Internet

 It’s frustrating to drive for miles on end to a park, only to find the park doesn’t have coverage as you had hoped for.
-While satellite-based internet can solve the issue, the latency in data transmission means you can’t perform some tasks such as video conferencing or skype.
+While satellite-based internet can solve the issue, the latency in data transmission means you can’t perform some tasks, such as video conferencing or Skype.
 Expect constant frustration.

 I recommend getting a mix of unlimited data plans.
 For example, I’ve Verizon, AT&T, Sprint, Karma Wifi, and FreedomPop, and I usually switch when needed.

-I also have an iOs app, Call Coverage.
+I also have an iOS app, Call Coverage.
 It does a great job of informing where there’s supposed to be coverage of major carriers.

 Where and How to Get Remote Jobs

-There’re several ways to get remote jobs.
+There are several ways to get remote jobs.
 You could apply to any job boards that provide remote job opportunities.

 But my favorite method is polishing my LinkedIn profile.
 Set your state to seeking remote jobs, upload your resume, and select all the settings to filter your job search.
 And when starting, give preference to jobs with an “easy apply” tag.